lammps/lammps/doc/src/Tools.rst

 LAMMPS Shell tips and tricks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tilde expansion
+Enable tilde expansion
-"""""""""""""""
+""""""""""""""""""""""

-Adding ``set expand-tilde on`` is recommended as this will change the filename expansion behavior to replace any text starting with "~" by the full path to the corresponding user's home directory.
+Adding ``set expand-tilde on`` to ``${HOME}/.inputrc`` is recommended as this will change the filename expansion behavior to replace any text starting with "~" by the full path to the corresponding user's home directory.
 While the expansion of filenames **will** happen on all arguments where the context is not known (e.g. ``~/compile/lamm<TAB>`` will expand to ``~/compile/lammps/``), it will not replace the tilde by default.
 But since LAMMPS does not do tilde expansion itself (unlike a shell), this will result in errors.
-Instead the tilde-expression should be expanded into a valid path, where the plain
-"~/" stands for the current user's home directory and "~someuser/" stands for "/home/someuser" or whatever the full path to that user's home directory is.
+Instead the tilde-expression should be expanded into a valid path, where the plain "~/" stands for the current user's home directory and "~someuser/" stands for "/home/someuser" or whatever the full path to that user's home directory is.

 File extension association
 """"""""""""""""""""""""""